🔥 30% Off! →

 • When you’re finished, press the release valve to eliminate suction.
 Keep it in the open position as you slide out your penis.
 If it hurts to remove, make sure you have allowed enough air back into the chamber to reduce pressure.
 In addition, allow enough time for blood to flow out of the shaft back into the rest of your body.

-If you experience bruising or small red dots on the skin, stop pumping.
-Older guys in particular should be careful not to pump so much that you damage blood vessels under your skin.
+If you experience bruising or small red dots, stop pumping.
+Older guys in particular should be careful not to pump so much that you damage vessels and negatively impact your health.

 A Few Tips for Maximizing Use

-• Follow directions specific to your device – Since penis pumps can vary slightly, be sure to follow the directions that come with the unit you have purchased.
+Follow directions specific to your device – Since penis pumps can vary slightly, be sure to follow the directions for treatment that come with the specific model you have purchased.

 What Can Be Used Together With Penis Pumps?

-There are a number of ways to tackle ED.
+There are many ways to tackle erectile dysfunction.
 If you have this condition, you’ve got a number of options.
 Penis pumps are only one of them.
-In fact, penis pumps can be used together with these other therapies to maximize your success rate:
+In fact, penis pumps can be used together with these other therapies to maximize your success rate.
+Talk to your health care provider to find out if any of these options are right for you:

-• ED Pills – One of the most common methods to treat ED is the use of medications like sildenafil (Viagra), vardenafil (Levitra, Staxyn), tadalafil (Cialis), and avanafil (Stendra).
-These medications work temporarily to increase blood flow to the penis.
+ED Pills – One of the most common methods to treat erection problems is the use of medications.
+These medications work temporarily to increase circulation to the penis.
 Unfortunately, they can stop working over time and they are associated with a dizzying array of side effects, some of them serious.

-• Penile Injections – Even though this type of ED treatment can be effective, it’s painful.
+Penile Injections – Even though this type of ED treatment can be effective, it’s painful.
 You have to administer the injections at home.
 The shots contain one or more types of medications that can temporarily enhance blood flow to the penis.
-These are usually only used if a first line treatment such as ED pills do not solve your problem.
+Your health care provider will usually only recommend this option if a first line treatment such as ED pills do not solve your problem.
 Side effects of penile injections include:

 • Bleeding or bruising at the injection site